data-integrations/database-plugins/postgresql-plugin/docs/Postgres-batchsource.md

 except it can mark fields as nullable and can contain a subset of the fields.

 **Fetch Size:** The number of rows to fetch at a time per split.
 Larger fetch size can result in faster import, with the tradeoff of higher memory usage.
+If not specified, the default value is 1000.

 Example
 ------